onozaty/csvt/README.md

 ```
 Global Flags:
       --delim string      (optional) CSV delimiter.
 The default is ','
       --quote string      (optional) CSV quote.
 The default is '"'
       --sep string        (optional) CSV record separator.
 The default is CRLF.
       --allquote          (optional) Always quote CSV fields.
 The default is to quote only the necessary fields.
+      --encoding string   (optional) CSV encoding.
+The default is utf-8.
+Supported encodings: utf-8, shift_jis, euc-jp
       --bom               (optional) CSV with BOM.
 When reading, the BOM will be automatically removed without this flag.
 ```

 For example, when dealing with TSV files, change the delimiter to a tab as shown below.